-- Forcepoint DLP Endpoint on Windows and Mac (Forcepoint F1E) - Forcepoint Web Security Endpoint: - Forcepoint Proxy Connect Endpoint on Windows and Mac (Forcepoint F1E) - Forcepoint Direct Connect Endpoint on Windows and Mac (Forcepoint F1E) - Remote Filtering Client on Windows and Mac (Conventional Forcepoint F1E) - Forcepoint ECA on Windows only (Forcepoint F1E) - Forcepoint CASB Endpoint on Windows only (Forcepoint F1E)
+- Forcepoint DLP Endpoint on Windows and Mac (Forcepoint F1E) - Forcepoint Web Security Endpoint: - Forcepoint Proxy Connect Endpoint on Windows and Mac (Forcepoint F1E) - Forcepoint Direct Connect Endpoint on Windows and Mac (Forcepoint F1E) - Remote Filtering Client on Windows and Mac (Conventional Forcepoint F1E) - Forcepoint ECA on Windows only (Forcepoint F1E)

-The Forcepoint DLP v8.8.x and later installation no longer contains the package builder used to create the Forcepoint DLP Endpoint installation package.
+The Forcepoint DLP v8.9.x and later installation no longer contains the package builder used to create the Forcepoint DLP Endpoint installation package.
 To prepare the latest Forcepoint DLP Endpoint, you must download the latest package builder from the Forcepoint Downloads page.

-Tip When creating the installation package with Package Builder on macOS, you can disable the installation of browser extensions.
+When creating the installation package with Package Builder on macOS, you can disable the installation of browser extensions.
 These extensions should then be deployed using our MDM solution.

-For an example, see Deploying the Forcepoint DLP Endpoint Chrome Extension on Mac Endpoints using Jamf.
+Deploying Chrome extension on page 86